5

 • Conclude by acknowledging your whole body.

-This practice has one manifest positive feelings of love for others, oneself, and the world around you.
+This practice has you manifesting positive love for others, yourself, and the world around you.

 Evidence suggests that those who regularly practice this meditation develop greater compassion, forgiveness, acceptance, etc.